 Cannabinoids and Terpenes

 Let’s do a quick review here: How do cannabis and CBD actually work?
 Within our body, we have an endocannabinoid system, which is quite similar to the endorphin system (endorphins are chemicals produced by the body to relieve stress and pain).
-The endocannabinoid system is very, very old (evolutionarily speaking) and sits within our central nervous system, but also has many different receptors within all of our major organ systems that send and receive signals with a variety of effects—helping to boost hunger, effects on sleep and sex drive, modulating discomfort, inflammation, and emotions.
+The endocannabinoid system is very, very old (evolutionarily speaking) and sits within our central nervous system, but also has many different receptors within all of our major organ systems that send and receive signals with a variety of effects—helping to boost hunger, effects on sleep and sex drive, modulating discomfort, and emotions.